-The inquiries in paragraphs 5 through 7 of the reproposed standard could be performed at the same time as the inquiries about the risks of material misstatement, including fraud risks, that are required by paragraphs 54 through 58 of Auditing Standard No. $12.^{17/}$ These inquiries also would provide an opportunity for the auditor to discuss the company's financial relationships and transactions with its executive officers with the audit committee, or its chair, as part of the auditor's procedures to obtain an understanding of the company's financial relationships and transactions with its executive with its executive officers.^{18/}
+The inquiries in paragraphs 5 through 7 of the reproposed standard could be performed at the same time as the inquiries about the risks of material misstatement, including fraud risks, that are required by paragraphs 54 through 58 of Auditing Standard No. 12.
+These inquiries also would provide an opportunity for the auditor to discuss the company's financial relationships and transactions with its executive officers with the audit committee, or its chair, as part of the auditor's procedures to obtain an understanding of the company's financial relationships and transactions with its executive officers.
+18/